krishaamer/green-filter-research/research/literature/ai.md

 https://opensea.io/collection/top-taiwan-influencers *for young people, investing mostly means buying cryptocurrencies*

-“Action on climate change has been compromised by uncertainty, aspects of human psychology” (**10.1093/biosci/biw025?**)
+“Action on climate change has been compromised by uncertainty, aspects of human psychology” Ross et al. (2016)

 How to be relevant for a younger audience?